eyldlv/clozy/README.md

-# clozy v.
-0.0.1
+# clozy v0.0.1
-A script for creating fill-in-the-blank (aka cloze) exercises Created by Eyal Dolev
+A script for creating fill-in-the-blank (aka cloze) exercises

+Created by Eyal Dolev

+---

 ## Introduction
-Inspired by the seminar "Intermediate Methods and Programming in Digital Linguistics", I got the idea to create a tool that would help me, as well as perhaps other German teachers, to create cloze exercises for students in my course.
+Inspired by the seminar "Intermediate Methods and Programming in Digital Linguistics", I got the idea to create a tool that would help me, as well as perhaps other German teachers, to create cloze exercises for students in German course.
 The tool uses the SpaCy library for part-of-speech recognition, required for two of the three main functions of the tool.

 The output contains the cloze exercise with enumerated blanks, the removed words in randomized order (_Schüttelbox_) and the solution.

 ## Requirements
-The SpaCy small German model is required for using this program.
+SpaCy v3.0, as well as the SpaCy small German model, are required for using this program.

 Install SpaCy:
 ```bash